-(Mahmud, 2002).
-This milestone solidified the Soviet Union's lead in space exploration, demonstrating their ability to put a human into orbit and safely return them to Earth.
-It was at this point in political history when the world began to witness an arms race beyond the terra firma, extending itself to the realm of space.
-In the face of the Soviet successes, U.S. President John F. Kennedy subsequently delivered a speech in which he set the ambitious goal of landing an American on the moon (The Apollo, n.d.) before the end of the decade.
+In the face of the Soviet successes, US President John F Kennedy subsequently delivered a speech in which he set the ambitious goal of landing an American on the moon (The Apollo, n.d.) before the end of the decade.
 This challenge, known as the "Moonshot," galvanised the American space program and led to the Apollo program (The Apollo, n.d.).
 Neil Armstrong's famous words, "That's one small step for man, one giant leap for mankind," (The Apollo, n.d.) marked a monumental achievement in human history.
 Additionally, Both the US and USSR invested heavily in aerial and satellite-based reconnaissance programs as part of their overall intelligence-gathering efforts (Muszyński-Sulima, 2023).

 The U-2 program (Muszyński-Sulima, 2023), initiated by the US in the 1950s, focused on employing high-altitude reconnaissance aircraft capable of flying at extreme altitudes.
 These U-2 aircrafts conducted overflights of the Soviet Union, gathering crucial intelligence on nuclear installations, military facilities, and other strategic targets.
 This initiative proved invaluable during the early Cold War years, providing critical insights into Soviet missile capabilities and even influencing pivotal events like the Cuban Missile Crisis.
 In the 1960s, the US introduced the SR-71 Blackbird program (Prisco, 2020), unveiling a high-speed, high-altitude reconnaissance aircraft designed to operate at near-invulnerable speeds and altitudes.
-This aircraft conducted reconnaissance missions over hostile territories, including the USSR, significantly bolstering US intelligence capabilities.
-In tandem with these aircraft-based efforts, the US developed satellite-based reconnaissance capabilities under programs like Corona and Midas (Muszyński-Sulima, 2023).
+This aircraft conducted reconnaissance missions over hostile territories, including the USSR, significantly bolstering US intelligence capabilities under programs like Corona and Midas (Muszyński-Sulima, 2023).
 This initiative involved deploying satellites equipped with advanced cameras to capture detailed images of the Earth's surface.
 The intelligence gathered from Corona and Midas proved instrumental in obtaining vital information on military and strategic targets, thus contributing substantially to the evolving landscape of Astropolitics.

-The Soviet Union, during the Cold War, established a multifaceted approach to aerial and satellite-based reconnaissance, significantly influencing the dynamics of Astropolitics.
-The MiG-25 "Foxbat," (MiG-25 Foxbat, 2023n.d.) originally known as an interceptor, also featured reconnaissance variants equipped with high-speed, high-altitude cameras.
-These specialized versions were employed for overflights, gathering vital intelligence on potential adversaries.
-Additionally, the R-12 "Dvina" missile (Soviet Missile, n.d.2023), initially designed as a medium-range ballistic missile for offensive purposes, found a secondary role in training Soviet air defence units.
+The Soviet Union, during the Cold War, established a multifaceted approach to aerial and satellite-based reconnaissance, significantly influencing the dynamics of astropolitics.
+The MiG-25 "Foxbat," (MiG-25 Foxbat, 2023) originally known as an interceptor, also featured reconnaissance variants equipped with high-speed and high-altitude cameras.
+These specialised versions were employed for overflights, gathering vital intelligence on potential adversaries.
+Additionally, the R-12 "Dvina" missile (Soviet Missile, 2023), initially designed as a medium-range ballistic missile for offensive purposes, found a secondary role in training Soviet air defence units.
 It was used to simulate intercepting reconnaissance aircraft, contributing to defence strategies.
-The Soviet Union paralleled the U.S.'s efforts by developing satellite-based reconnaissance capabilities through the Zenit program
+The Soviet Union paralleled the US's efforts by developing satellite-based reconnaissance capabilities through the Zenit program (Muszyński-Sulima, 2023).

-(Muszyński-Sulima, 2023).
 This initiative involved deploying satellites equipped with advanced cameras and film-return capsules, akin to the US Corona program.